AlibabaCloudDocs/slb/intl.en-US/Certificate management/Convert the certificate format.md

 # Convert the certificate format {#concept_w2s_kqn_vdb .concept}

-Server Load Balancer supports PEM certificates only.
-Certificates in other formats must be converted to the PEM format before they can be uploaded to Server Load Balancer.
+Server Load Balancer \(SLB\) supports PEM certificates only.
+Certificates in other formats must be converted to the PEM format before they can be uploaded to SLB.
 We recommend that you use Open SSL for conversion.

 ## Convert DER to PEM {#section_zhr_h5b_wdb .section}